 - To make your own sesame seed flavor blend add: 1/4 tsp black sesame seeds, 1/4 tsp white sesame seeds, 1/4 tsp poppy seeds 1/4 tsp granulated garlic, 1/4 tsp sea salt, 1/4 tsp minced onion.
 Shake well!

-This recipe specifies grilling for the cauliflower, and Instant Pot to prepare the rice.
+This recipe specifies grilling for the cauliflower, and cooking rice according to package directions.
 If you are not able to grill, you can easily bake this marinated cauliflower in the oven for 30 minutes.
-Likewise, if you don’t have an Instant Pot, you can cook rice on the stove top or microwave according to the package directions.
 Either way, the marinade makes the dish, gives tasty flavor to both the cauliflower and the rice.